 As an Independent Public School (IPS), Donnybrook District High School operates by taking direction from a Business Plan approved by the School Board.
-This plan sets out the focus areas and directions the school will concentrate on for the three years of the Business Plan's cycle.
+This plan sets out the focus areas and directions the school will concentrate on throughout the coming years.

-Donnybrook District High School is entering a new cycle and commences implementation of our 2023-2027 Business Plan this year.
-"Your Child, Our Focus" is a student focused plan details and all parents and carers are encouraged to engage with this plan.
-A copy of this may be found on our website.
+"Your Child, Our Focus" is a student focused plan that all parents and carers are encouraged to engage with.
+A copy of this plan may be found on our website.